• Skip to main content

 Loaded with chewy kale and tossed in a sweet and tangy garlic tahini sauce, it is surprisingly flavorful and delicious, even though done with minimal effort and in such a short time.

-Very nutritionally dense as well, with lots of vitamins and antioxidants provided by the kale.
-I used a tiny amount of sesame oil when cooking the greens for added flavor, but you can skip and make it completely oil-free too.
 The creamy sauce is made using tahini and is flavored with garlic, soy sauce and maple syrup.
-I tried to keep the list of ingredients short and sweet with things I believe we almost always have on hand and it worked out perfectly.
+Similarly to this tahini pasta sauce and this tahini pesto, I love using tahini for sauces for its amazing creaminess.
+Also made using ingredients we almost always have on hand and it worked out perfectly.
 Really really simple and such an amazing last minute quick meal loaded with good-for-you ingredients.

 Front close up view on a whole wheat spaghetti dish tossed in a soy sauce-tahini creamy sauce with kale.